 Being a part of the influential family and hub of artists in Bengal, she used to spy on her brothers Abanindranath Tagore and Gaganendranath, experimenting with different forms of paintings.
 She was not trained in art, but this spying molded her into a master of it.
 Her work took a long time to be recognized as a part of the modern Indian art gallery.

 It was her husband who showed determination on the grounds of her painting.
 The discipline she carried towards it, starting her work from 8 am to mid-day at 3:30: was rewarding.

 Inspiration of Her Paintings.

-Drawing inspiration from Pata’s folk painting style, she conveyed the incredible mythological epics scenes in her work.
-She used to copy different types of faces, and since Indian artistic anatomy allows to copy these divergent forms, she enjoyed this freedom in her artwork.
+Drawing inspiration from Pata’s folk painting style, she conveyed the incredible mythological epic scenes in her work.
+She used to copy different types of faces, and since Indian artistic anatomy allows her to copy these divergent forms, she enjoyed this freedom in her artwork.